-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Students will receive feedback from the module lecturer and demonstrator during the designate feedback session.

 Failure Redemption: Failure redemption of this module will be by resit continuous assignment in August (100%).
 The failure redemption is only available to students who record sufficient engagement (80% lab attendance, attendance at scheduled online or lab events).